ZarnackGroup/majiq_splicing_analysis_pipeline/docs/usage.md

 ## Contrastsheet input

-You will need to create a samplesheet with information about the sample groups you would like to compare before running the pipeline.
+You will need to create a contrastsheet with information about the sample groups you would like to compare before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.

 ```bash
 --contrasts '[path to contrastsheet file]'